 We prefer to objectify our lovers, manipulating them into servitude, rather than educating them by becoming an example of love.
 As we imprison others, we become imprisoned.

 So, where is all the love that’s available to me?

-Love is only available from source.
-You are connected to source.
+Love is difficult to find only when we don’t realize that it’s exclusively available from the source.
+You are connected to the source.
 Once you become love, you’ll basque in it, which in turn will reflect onto the other people in your life.
 They still might not meet your secret expectations, but those expectations will pale in comparison to your embodiment of love.
 As you live in love, you’ll want to serve others – and all the details will fade away.
 You’ll obsess less, project less, and demand less.
 You’ll live in the moment more and more, and you’ll be satisfied.
 When you seek love from within, you achieve a durable, lasting love.
 It’s a river of love that continues to give – if you allow it.
 No matter who comes and goes in your life, this love can never be taken away from you.

 Some people believe that God is love.
 I believe that God is love.
 I believe that the whole Universe, and all the realms and Universes throughout our ever-expanding creation are one Being, all born from love.
 We were love long before our physical birth in this life.
 Some of us might bring former life memories and attitudes into this life, and potentially corrupt it.
 We might learn bad habits in this life and disconnect from love.
 Regardless, we can always return to our birthright – LOVE.
 It’s a choice in every moment of every day.